francescorn/francescorn/README.md

 - 👋 Hi, I’m Frances Cornwall
-- 👀 I’m interested in biology, statistics and coding python
+- 👀 I’m interested in biology, statistics, and coding python
 -   I graduated from Vassar College with a bachelor's degree in biology
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on coding for biological data